yorbenlodema/EEG-Pype/Detailed_installation.md

 ```Bash
 conda env create -f Environment.yml
 ```
-Note: This step requires internet and may take several minutes.
+Note: This step requires internet and may take a little while.
 You will see lines of text scrolling; this is normal.

 <img width="732" height="553" alt="SCR-20260128-opfm" src="https://github.com/user-attachments/assets/6989c322-db47-421f-8504-75c6eef67144" />